jmMeessen/devbox/slides/slides.md

   ## Devbox as an infrastructure
 ]
 .right-column[
-  # Connectivité Web

-  * Travailleur nomades, pauvres employé de SSI
-  * Local ressources (proxy-cache, docker-registry, etc.)

-]

----
-layout: false
-.left-column[
-# Démo Time !
-  ## Devbox as a code
-  ## Devbox as an infrastructure
+  # Devbox as an infrastructure

-]
-.right-column[
-  # Docker-compose !
+  Solution : Docker-compose !

-FIXMe : docker.yml
+FIXME : docker.yml

 ]